hector-walker6kqj/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of continuous learning and improvement in the field of programming to stay ahead in this race.

+# 2023-11-30
+- "Today's programming wisdom is to write code that is not only functional but also maintainable and readable.
+Invest time in proper documentation, use meaningful variable names, and follow consistent coding conventions.
+Remember, code is read more often than it is written, so make it easy for others (and your future self) to understand."